madsmat/dfips/.github/ISSUE_TEMPLATE/defichain-improvement-proposal--dfip-.md

 Fees have to be paid if a trade is against the oracle price.
 E.g. if the oracle price of dUSD is 1$, the dex price is 0.90$, selling dUSD will include a fee while buying dUSD will be rewarded with fees collected by sellers.
 If the dex price is above the oracle price, buyers have to pay a fee while sellers will be rewarded.

-How will the fee distributed?
+How will the fee be distributed?

 "The collected fee consists of three different parts:
 1. Counter trade reward (dynamic)